exogen/graphbrainz/docs/schema.md

   """A list of physical discs and their disc IDs for this medium."""
   discs: [Disc]

+  """The list of tracks on the given media."""
+  tracks: [Track]
 }

 """An object with an ID"""